ParvathyJaya/StackedEnsembleModel/README.md

 This project aims to develop successful intervention programs to help undergraduate students graduate on time.
 The prediction model is build  for identifying and prioritizing students who need those interventions the most.
-This study employs a machine learning framework to identify such stu- dents, describes features that are useful for this task, applies several classification algorithms, and evaluates them using standard metrics.
+This study employs a machine learning framework to identify such students, describes features that are useful for this task, applies several classification algorithms, and evaluates them using standard metrics.